Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer will fetch an RSS feed and publish the full article content of every item in your feed as a separate post.
+The plugin will fetch an RSS feed and publish the entire content of each item in the feed as a standalone post.

 For more details, go here: